Bono people: Trade and urban growth

-Asante Invasion and Political Displacement
+Asante invasion and political displacement

 By the early 18th century, the Bono state had become a regional power with considerable wealth from gold and long-distance trade.
 However, this prosperity also attracted the attention of the rising Asante Kingdom.
 In 1722/23, Asante forces under Opoku Ware I invaded and destroyed Bono Manso, ending its role as the political center of the Bono people.

 Following this defeat, much of Bono territory was redistributed.
 The Nkoranzahene, an Asante ally, was granted former Bono lands as a reward for supporting the invasion.
 As a result, Nkoranza’s influence in the region expanded considerably.

 The surviving Bono population relocated their capital to Techiman, which retained its spiritual significance and continued to act as a unifying center for the dispersed Bono clans.
 Oral traditions preserved in Techiman emphasize continuity with the former Bono Manso polity and claim custodianship over sacred lands and shrines, including Amowi.

 In the decades following the conquest, the Bono towns of Dormaa, Wenchi, and Techiman maintained varying relationships with Asante.
 At times, Bono states were compelled to support Asante military campaigns, while at other moments they resisted.
 For instance, during the 1870s, Techimanhene Kwabena Fofie refused to participate in an Asante war, prompting a second invasion of Techiman around 1877, which resulted in the town’s destruction once again.

 Despite these disruptions, Bono towns preserved their institutions of chieftaincy, matrilineal succession, and ritual practices.
 The relocation of sacred stools, regalia, and priesthoods from Bono Manso to Techiman helped maintain continuity of state symbolism and clan authority in the post-conquest era.

 Prior to its destruction, Bono Manso was a regional hub that became involved in the early Atlantic slave trade.
 In recent times, it has become a site of memory for African diaspora visitors.

-Colonial Mediation and Regional Identity
+Colonial mediation and regional identity

 In the colonial period, the British administration engaged Bono states such as Techiman, Dormaa, and Wenchi independently of the Asante central authority.
 This distinction reflected both longstanding tensions and Bono efforts to assert a separate identity.
 While many Bono towns had previously been subordinated to Kumasi during the Asante era, colonial officials occasionally encouraged their autonomy by recognizing them as paramountcies in their own right.

 Despite this, nearly all Bono states—with the exception of Atebubu—joined the Asante Confederacy Council between 1935 and 1938.
 Chiefs in Techiman, Dormaa, Berekum, and others saw potential benefits in unifying under a common council, especially with colonial oversight limiting Asantehene power.

 However, Bono chiefs remained dissatisfied with internal power dynamics and what they perceived as unfair treatment in the distribution of resources.
 These frustrations strengthened their calls for cultural recognition and political autonomy.